gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 The diagram below shows the distinction between accessions and collections.
 The fives items from the two accessions 1001 and 1100 belong to the single "Smith Collection".
 The single item from accession 1500 belongs to the "Postcard Collection".
-Both collections might also contain items that were added to the Digital Archive before the accessioning process was established.
+Both collections might also contain items that were added to the Digital Archive before the accessioning and curating process was established.

 ![Accessioning diagram](accessioning-1.jpg)

 ---

 ## Accessioning workflow
-The flowchart below shows the sequence of steps in the accessioning process.
+The flowchart below shows the sequence of steps in the accessioning and curating process.

 -   Yellow steps at left and middle produce an uncurated accession item.
 -   Green steps at right produce a curated item for the accession's images.